 - 1.1 The Local Development Scheme (LDS) sets out the documents which will form the development plan for the district.
-The LDS informs local communities and interested parties about the anticipated timetable for preparing planning documents. - 1.2 The LDS is published on the council's website and progress is reported annually through the Authority Monitoring Report. - 1.3 The council is legally required to adopt and keep up to date its LDS under Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended). - 1.4 This LDS was adopted by the council in September 2024.
-The document replaces the previous Local Development Scheme (March 2024).
-The key difference compared to the previous Local Development Scheme is that, following the publication of an NPPF consultation in July 2024, the deadline for the Local Plan adoption under the current planning framework has been removed.
-This allows for more time to prepare additional technical evidence ahead of the Regulation 19 stage.
+The LDS informs local communities and interested parties about the anticipated timetable for preparing planning documents. - 1.2 The LDS is published on the council's website and progress is reported annually through the Authority Monitoring Report. - 1.3 The council is legally required to adopt and keep up to date its LDS under Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended). - 1.4 This LDS was adopted by the council in June 2025.
+The document replaces the previous Local Development Scheme (September 2024).
+The key difference compared to the previous Local Development Scheme is that the council now intends to publish the Regulation 19 stage draft Local Plan in early 2026, following an additional focussed consultation under Regulation 18 in September 2025.
+This is to ensure that the Local Plan is consistent with the new NPPF (December 2024) and is submitted for examination ahead of the Government's deadline of December 2026.